WSO2

-WSO2 is an open-source technology provider founded in 2005.
-It offers an enterprise platform for integrating application programming interfaces (APIs), applications, and web services locally and across the Internet.
+WSO2 LLC is an open-source technology provider founded in 2005.
+It delivers software and cloud solutions that provide foundational technologies for application development and identity and access management (IAM).
+This represents an expansion upon its original focus on integrating application programming interfaces (APIs), applications, and web services locally and across the Internet.

+In 2024, the company was taken private by EQT's fund, EQT Private Capital Asia.